janmir/tgif-jp/README.md

 *result* | bool | Result of the API request.
 *holiday* | Array | If given date is a holiday.
 *execution* | float | Time took to perform the action.
+*date* | String | The date that was passed.
+In the case of tomorrow/today actions the corresponding date is returned.
 ### Error Handling
 > If errors occurs while performing the action you asked a response JSON like the one below is sent.
 ```json